davidjguru/davidjguru.github.io/_posts/2021-04-30-Drupal-fast-tips-link-fields-from-twig.md

  *
  */
 ```
 What about context?
 Well It's a way to know where is running our resource.
+Some Drupal's Plugins require context information to operate.
+In this case, we need to know if our Block is inside a node corpus, or not.

+For the next lines, we have to extend the [ConditionPluginBase Class](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Condition%21ConditionPluginBase.php/class/ConditionPluginBase/9.2.x) and implement the ContainerFactoryPluginInterface Class](https://api.drupal.org/api/drupal/core!lib!Drupal!Core!Plugin!ContainerFactoryPluginInterface.php/interface/ContainerFactoryPluginInterface/9.2.x):

 ```
  class SelectedArticle extends ConditionPluginBase implements ContainerFactoryPluginInterface {
 ```

+And this is the most relevant information from the top of our new class (as well as the '<?php' operture tag).
+Let's continue.
 ### Configuration

+Ok, our next step is define the configure by our new Plugin: what values are important and how we go to get these values.
+For the first need, we build a basic method `defaultConfiguration()` from [the mother Class](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Condition%21ConditionPluginBase.php/function/ConditionPluginBase%3A%3AdefaultConfiguration/9.2.x).
+This will set the initial value of the new field in the tab:

 ```
  /**